jlabath/bitarray/README.md

 ary.String() // 0000000000
 ```

-For more see example in folder eratosthenes
+For actual use see example in folder eratosthenes